LukeGrahamLandry/franca/devlog.md

   would be to only put the ones referenced indirectly with `O.addr`, but then i need to keep track of another set of index mappings.
 - cmp sometimes needs an explicit extension to Kl
+- fix the convoluted thing i was doing to patch the function size before locals. it's a leb128 so you don't know how big it will be up front, but in code when its at the end of an instruction you can pad out will nops. but for locals there's no nop so i was like shifting up the locals to the end of the length and then padding the beginning of the code with nops. but that's stupid, you're allowed trailing padding inside the leb number by just putting `(sign_bit | LEB_MORE)*, sign_bit`, which is much less confusing than my way.

 ## wasm (Jan 2)